| | | | | | | | | | |

 • Light soy sauce adds an intensely salty nuttiness characteristic of takeaway-style plain chow mein noodles.

-• Dark soy sauce lends these soft noodles with beansprouts the distinctive dark brown color and mature, umami-packed taste.
+• Dark soy sauce lends these soft noodles with beansprouts the distinctive dark brown colour and mature, umami-packed taste.

 • Vegan oyster sauce builds layers of balanced salty-sweet-umami.
 It’s usually made from mushrooms, which boosts the “meaty” seasoning.
 This is often branded as “vegetarian stir-fry sauce” yet is usually vegan (check the label!).